kurron/docker-makemkv/README.md

 # Overview
-This project is a simple Docker image that runs [JetBrains IntelliJ IDE](http://www.jetbrains.com/).
+This project is a simple Docker image that runs [MakeMKV](http://www.makemkv.com/)

 # Prerequisites
 * a working [Docker](http://docker.io) engine